openreplay/documentation/content/v1.5.4/deployment/deploy-source.md

 sudo IMAGE_TAG=<my_tag_number> PUSH=1 DOCKER_REPO=index.docker.io/<username> or <docker registry url> bash build_deploy.sh
 ```

+*Note* that the tag name can be any string you want, it'll be created on your Docker Registry and it'll be used to identify this particular version of the code (useful if you're also modifying the code).

 ## 3. Updates Images

 1. Create your container registry secret: